HAKORADev/VODER/Guide.md

 nvidia-smi
 ```

-If no GPU is detected, Seed-VC modes cannot work.
+If no GPU is detected, Seed‑VC modes cannot work.
 These modes require NVIDIA GPU with minimum 8GB VRAM.

 ### Out of Memory Errors